dopecodez/Wikipedia/CONTRIBUTING.md

 ## Running test cases

-Make sure your PR passes all the tests by running `npm run test` before raising a PR.
+Make sure your PR passes all the tests by running `yarn test` before raising a PR.